Translate

 carrying memories

-like stones in my pocket,
+like river-stones in my pockets,

-reminders of paths yet to tread.
+reminders of the miles yet to tread.

 When death knocks again,

-he'll find me dancing
+he'll find me at the spade,